Mezalay/Data-Mining/ECO-395-Homework-3--Ahmed-Almezail.md

 importance of each variables afterward.
 Next, I did two other specification models with different variables based on the results of the variables importance.
-The third model has the lowest root mean squared error which equals to 47,989.
+The third model has the lowest root mean squared error which eauals to 47,998.16.
 In order to check for room of improvements, I run a gradient boosting model with many different shrinkage rates, but I could not have a lower rmse value than the selected random forest model.